-We descend on easier terrain through meadows and pine and rhododendron forest, until arriving in Hampuk.
-Then the path drops further, following the course of the Dudh Khola, crossing the stream fed by the snows of the Kichke Himal and arrive at Karche and then onto the village of Gho – where rice is back on the menu and Nepalese „dhal bhat‟ is revisited.
-Keeping to the west bank of the river, the afternoon is one of gradual descent to the Gurung settlement of Tilije which is famous for its apple brandy.
+We descend on easier terrain through meadows and pine and rhododendron forests until arriving in Hampuk.
+Then the path drops further, following the course of the Dudh Khola, crossing the stream fed by the snows of the Kichke Himal, and arriving at Karche, then onto the village of Gho, where rice is back on the menu and Nepalese "dhal bhat" is revisited.
+Keeping to the west bank of the river, the afternoon is one of gradual descent to the Gurung settlement of Tilije, which is famous for its apple brandy.
 (4 – 6 hrs)

 To Jagat 1,300m